 You can also ask your instructor if they have recommendations for brands or styles.
 They may even be able to offer suggestions on where to buy one.

-You'll need music books to get the most out of your lessons.
+Just as with taking guitar lessons or violin lessons, you'll need music books to get the most out of your lessons.
 Your instructor may be able to recommend a title or two, as well as a place to find them.

 Keep in mind when preparing your budget that purchasing a music book can add an extra cost to your first lesson.
 However, it will pay off as you work through the book and learn more about the instrument.